Long Term Care Insurance Denial Lawyer

 Thousands of families and policyholders are having difficulties getting claims paid.
 In your time of need, the last thing you want is a fight with an insurance company.
 The covered policyholder is usually in a debilitated state and does not have the energy or mental faculties to fight the insurance company.
 A spouse may be in a similar state or be overburdened by caring for their debilitated spouse.
 Children of policyholders often lack insurance expertise or are otherwise unable to help.

-The insurance contracts themselves are often complicated and difficult to read and interpret.
-Insurance companies won’t hesitate to interpret vague or ambiguous language in their favor.
+Insurance company contracts are often complicated and difficult to read and interpret.
+And insurance companies won’t hesitate to interpret vague or ambiguous language in their favor.
 Insurance companies may refuse or delay claims over a variety of complicated issues including: facility or caregiver licensing; claims the policyholder is not sufficiently impaired to need care, or that the policyholder has not complied with policy terms.
 We can help you or your elderly family member fight insurance denials.
 Since 1999, we have been in the business of fighting for people and families to get the maximum benefits from their insurance policies.
-If you need legal representation in a denied or disputed long-term care insurance claim, contact The Law Offices of Scott Glovsky.
+If you need legal representation in a denied or disputed long-term care insurance claim, contact our office.
 We want to help.
-Call us at (626) 604-6973 or complete the issue form by following this link for a free consultation.
+Scott Glovsky is recognized as one California’s most experienced, compassionate, and trusted insurance law attorneys.
+Complete the form on the right of this page for a free consultation.

 Benefits of Long Term Care